Parameterized Temperature Scaling for Boosting the Expressive Power in Post-Hoc Uncertainty Calibration: Experiments and results

 \subsection{PTS is data-efficient}

 A major advantage of TS-based models over other approaches is their high data-efficiency paired with accuracy-preserving properties.
-That is, even for small validation sets, this family of methods will yield improved calibration without affecting accuracy.
 We therefore designed experiments to quantify the data-efficiency of PTS.
-To this end, we fitted our model on increasingly smaller subsets of the validation set to calibrate a ResNet152 architecture trained on ImageNet and a VGG19 architecture trained on CIFAR-100.
+To this end, we fitted our model on increasingly smaller subsets of the validation set to calibrate a MobileNetV2 architecture trained on ImageNet and a LeNet5 architecture trained on CIFAR-100.
 In both cases we varied the size of the subsets from 10\% to 100\% of the respective standard validation set size.
-When evaluating ECE on the test set, we found that like vanilla TS and ETS, our model yielded excellent performance even when trained on small fractions of the validation set, maintaining one of the key advantages of TS-based models (Figure \ref{fig:data_eff}).\\ These findings are in contrast to non-parametric models, which also tend to have a higher expressive power than standard TS approaches.
-When repeating the data-efficiency experiment for this family of models, we found that calibration error increased substantially with decreasing validation set size.
-In addition, IROVA and IROVA-TS also yielded a substantial decrease in accuracy(Figure \ref{fig:data_eff_nonparam}).\\
+When evaluating ECE on the test set, we found that like vanilla TS and ETS, our model yielded excellent performance even when trained on small fractions of the validation set, maintaining one of the key advantages of TS-based models (Figure \ref{fig:data_eff} (b) and (c)).
+We confirmed the robustness of these findings, by performing the dataset-size vs ECE experiment for all other models trained on imagenet.
+We summarized the results by normalizing ECE relative to PTS for each dataset size and model.
+We then took the average across all models.
+Table \ref{tab:val2} shows that across all models, only for very small dataset sizes of 10\%, PTS is outperformed by other approaches.